Lesson plan

 Third Law - for every action there is an equal and opposite reaction; when an object pushes on another it gets pushed back with equal force.

-Model how real rockets work with the film canister rocket or Baking soda and vinegar rocket demonstration.
+The Third Law is dramatically shown with a rocket, either the film canister rocket or Baking soda and vinegar rocket demonstration.

 Use molecule models to show how the baking soda and vinegar make gas.